alexcameron8/SYSC4001/README.md

 # SYSC4001
 ## About
 These are 3 assignments for SYSC4001 course taken with Professor Gabriel Wainer in Winter semester 2021.
-Th README's for the 3 assignments done throughout this course are provided below.
+The README's for the 3 assignments done throughout this course are provided below.